ATGP07/Face_mask_detection/README.md

 ### Transfer Learning
  **InceptionV3**<br>
-     This model was applied with same wieghts as learned from imagenet dataset.
-Last 3 layers of inceptionV3 were removed and trainable  layers were inserted.<br>
+     This model was applied with same weights as learned from imagenet dataset and in the last trainable layers were inserted.<br>

    **Training of model** <br>
  Test Accuracy = 0.9320388436317444<br>